 What Banks is the Federal Reserve Made Up Of?

-The Federal Reserve System in the United States is composed of twelve regional Federal Reserve Banks.
-These banks each serve a particular district or region within the country.
+The Federal Reserve System in the United States comprises twelve regional Federal Reserve Banks.
+These institutions each serve a particular district or region within the country.
 The twelve banks and their locations are as follows:

 - Federal Reserve Bank of Boston (1st District)